 The arbitrator’s conclusions about the relevant events in an arbitration, made after hearing and considering the evidence given by the parties in the proceeding and the facts on which the parties are agreed.

 Family law dispute:

 A dispute about how the legal issues arising from the end of a family relationship should be resolved, which usually includes issues such as how children will be cared for, how decisions about children should be made, whether and how much child support or spousal support should be paid, and how property and debt should be divided.

 An award that conclusively resolves a legal issue in an arbitration.
 An arbitration may result in more than one final award; together, the final awards resolve all of the legal issues in the family law dispute.

 A meeting of the arbitrator, the parties to an arbitration and the lawyers for the parties in which the parties present their arguments and evidence on the facts and the legal issues in the family law dispute.

 A temporary award made in an arbitration proceeding that is intended to last only for a short period or until a final award is made.

 A right or responsibility potentially arising from the end of a family relationship about which the parties do not agree, such as a right to receive support and a responsibility to pay it.

 A voluntary, confidential, out-of-court dispute resolution process that uses both mediation and arbitration to resolve the legal issues in a family law dispute, usually by attempting mediation first and moving to arbitration if mediation fails to resolve some or all of the legal issues.

 A legal professional appointed by the parties to a mediation to help them reach an agreement the legal issues in the proceeding.

-A direction of an arbitrator in a final award requiring a party to an arbitration proceeding to do or not do something, made as a result of the arbitrator’s decision about the facts and the legal issues in the proceeding.
+A direction of an arbitrator in a final award requiring a party to an arbitration proceeding to do or not do something.